Samosa Chaat

 Next, let’s make our chickpea (garbanzo beans) curry.

-Fry chopped onion in 2 tablespoons of cooking oil until the onion becomes soft and translucent.
-Then add a tablespoon of ground ginger garlic.
+Fry chopped onion in 2 tablespoons of cooking oil until soft and translucent.
+Then, add a tablespoon of ground ginger and garlic.

-You can grind ¼-inch ginger with 2 cloves of garlic into a paste using a pestle and mortar, or a chopper.
+You can grind ¼-inch ginger with 2 garlic cloves into a paste using a pestle, mortar, or a chopper.

-I love using my chopper as it saves me a lot of time and hassle.
-And my chopper has a grinder as well, so I now grind some spices myself, such as coriander, cumin, cinnamon, etc. It’s my essential kitchen gadget now.
+I love using my chopper as it saves me much time and hassle.
+My chopper also has a grinder, so I now grind some spices myself, such as coriander, cumin, cinnamon, etc. It’s my essential kitchen gadget now.

 Back to our garbanzo beans curry.